This post may contain affiliate links. Please read our disclosure policy.

 - Place the seal of the mason jar lid onto the jar

-- Put the plastic cup and it’s contents onto of the seal upside down
+- Put the plastic cup and its contents onto the seal upside down

-- Secure the plastic cup and seal in place using the mason jar’s lid ring
+- Secure the plastic cup and seal it in place using the mason jar’s lid ring

 - Cereal and milk